apache/trafficserver/README.md

 # Important notice to ATS developers

-ATS is transitioning to cmake as its build system.
-At the moment, the autotools build is broken and will soon be removed from the repository.
-Below is a quick-start guide to cmake:
+AS of version 10, ATS has transitioned to cmake as its build system.
+Below is a quick-start guide to building ATS with cmake:

 ### Step 1: Configuration

 With cmake, you definitely want to create an out-of-source build.
 You will give that directory to every cmake command.
-For these examples, it will just be `build`
+For these examples, it will just be `build`.

 ```
 $ cmake -B build